-This item sets aside funds for new projects and activities to expand the MBTA's parking capacity systemwide.
-It is estimated that this allocation will allow for approximately 1,200 new spaces.
+This item was used to fund new projects and activities to expand the MBTA's parking capacity systemwide.

 ☑ Quincy Ferry Terminal

 The MBTA will improve the parking lot at the Quincy Ferry Terminal, including grading and a net increase of around 100 parking spaces.